Australian-Parliamentary-Speech/Scraper/docs/src/advusage.md

 ```
 ## How to introduce a new phase into the algorithm

 In the directory nodes/Phases/, make a new directory"Phases/ExamplePhase/".
 Make a new directory "Phases/ExamplePhase/nodes/" to harbour new node definitions.
 Create a new phase julia file in the ExamplePhase directory PhaseExample.jl.
-A starting file might look at this:
+An example starting file  is given here:

 ```julia